monsoonmaelstrom/book2/book2.md

 “Not mine,” I answer.
 Davy looks at Liam and I say, “Not his either.”

-“Whose then?”
+“Whose, then?”

 “We’re not sure.”

 Davy gives Liam a hard look.

-“Really,” Liam tells him.
+“Really,” Liam informs him.
 “I inherited the key.
 So I assume my parents’, but I don’t actually know.
 We’re going to try to find out.”

-“Alex you’ve got to feel this,” Davy tells him moving back from the door.
+“Alex you’ve got to feel this,” Davy tells him, moving back from the door.

 Alex reaches out to touch the key.
 “Huh.”

-“Take it out of the door,” Davy tells him.
+“Take it out of the door,” Davy urges.

-“Now *that* is interesting,” Alex says once he removes the key.
+“Now, *that* is interesting,” Alex says once he removes the key.

 “Can we go in?”
 Liam asks, and he seems a little bit on edge.
 “We can talk about how interesting all this is inside, but we look really suspicious standing around in front of a door talking about how weird it is.”